niftools/maya_nif_plugin/ReadMe.txt

 Maya 6.5 NIF File Translator

 Currently supports importing static (non-animated) NIF files.
 Export is *not* supported.
-Pre-compiled versions are availiable for Maya 6.5 and 7.0 for Windows.
+Pre-compiled versions are available for Maya 6.5 and 7.0 for Windows.
 To use on other versions of Maya or other operating systems, you will need to compile from source.

 WARNING: